+Improving office wellbeing has been shown to enhance productivity, increase morale and even improve staff retention.
 It is estimated that poor productivity and the number of days lost to sick leave costs the UK economy an estimated £77.5 billion a year.

 It’s well-founded that the structure and layout of buildings has an impact on mental and physical wellbeing.
-Consequently, interior office designers and architects have to consider design concepts that promote mood and positive psychological responses.
+Consequently, interior office designers and architects have to consider wellbeing office design concepts that promote mood and positive psychological responses.

-Interior design involves more than selecting engaging fabrics and installing ergonomic furniture for aesthetic purposes.
+Promoting health and wellbeing in the office through interior design involves more than selecting engaging fabrics and installing ergonomic furniture for aesthetic purposes.
 Modern office designs have to create a functional and flexible space that enhances the relationship between people and their environment.

 If your office design is not conducive to the health and wellbeing of your employees, your business could be producing less output and you could be making staff miserable.
 Maybe it’s time to consider an upgrade.